proximax-storage/cpp-xpx-chain-sdk/README.md

-# nem2-sdk-cpp
+# xpx-chain-sdk-cpp

-nem2-sdk-cpp is a C++ client library for Catapult API.
+xpx-chain-sdk-cpp is a C++ client library for Catapult API.

 ## Prerequisites